Vinyldude8896/portfolio_react/README.md

 3. from the root folder run npm start <br />
 4. Browser should open to this page: http://localhost:3000/#home <br />
 5. Try nagigation around the site <br />
-6. Test out teh form in the contact Me section <br />
+6. Test out the form in the contact Me section <br />
+7. Also test out the live Github page here: https://vinyldude8896.github.io/portfolio_react/

 ### Questions
     email address : kevinnivek@me.com